 In the realm of food and dining, the marginally larger spaces occupied by the wealthy would provide more rooftop garden area, and hence more opportunities to grow exotic food.
 Edenicity's town and city centers are also a natural for high end restaurants.

 What about shopping and fashion?
 Here's where the free market really shines in Edenicity.
 According to a 2016 study by the Urban Land Institute, bicyclists shopped more and bought more than car drivers.
 True, they spent less per visit, but they visited shops far more often.
 With its incredibly convenient Loop, Hyperloop and bicycle infrastructure, Edenicity will be a paradise for in-person retail, including the very high end.

 And finally, let's talk about private events.
 Edenicity has lots of public spaces from the block to the village to the town to the city center.
 Many of these venues could be available to private parties by reservation a small fraction of the time.
-I've actually been to private events at pool and party areas and high rise condos that one of the residents rented out.
-It was great.
+I've actually been to private events at pool and party areas at high rise condos that one of the residents rented out.
+It was great!
 Market mechanisms, such as auctions chartered by the political circles that manage these spaces can ration these private events efficiently.
-But again, with Edenicity's massive Commons, lots of these opportunities will be available.
+But again, with Edenicity's massive commons, lots of these opportunities will be available.

 ▲ How will Edenicity limit inequality?

 General George Patton said it best: "All glory is fleeting."